passariello/superDemo/README.md

 1) Docker setup in all parts
 2) React version with webpack installed
-3) Vue boilerplate works but not project is installed
-4) Mongodb server works
+3) Mongodb server works
-5) API punkapi full support
+4) API punkapi full support

 ## about project